 Is the immortal "soul" (nehphesh) in the blood?
 Is a part of a person that many say it lives after the death of the body in the blood of both men and animals?
 (Leviticus 17:10-15) In only six verses nehphesh is used ten times but the translators concealed this from their reads by translating nehphesh as both life and soul, always life the four times it was speaking of animals, and soul the six times it was speaking of a person; does this not show their reluctance to let us see what God said to us?

-The same word translated soul six times and life four times in the King James Version.
+The same word (nehphesh) is translated soul six times and life four times in the King James Version in Leviticus 17:10-15.